-- When entering into arrangements with suppliers, suppliers undergo a supplier approval process in which we assess them from a qualitative and economic perspective.
+- Using a risk-based approach when entering into arrangements with suppliers, suppliers undergo a supplier approval process in which we assess them from a qualitative and economic perspective.
 As part of that assessment, we are alert for any indicators of forced labour.

 - We may impose contractual obligations on suppliers under which they:

 - undertake to comply with the Group Business Partner Code of Conduct;